bodywork-ml/bodywork-core/docs/index.md

 ## CI/CD for Machine Learning

-Because Bodywork can run deployments on a schedule, each time cloning the latest version of your codebase in the target branch, this system naturally forms an end-to-end CI/CD platform for your machine learning project, as illustrated below.
+Because Bodywork can run deployments on a schedule, every time cloning the latest version of your codebase in the target branch, this system naturally forms an end-to-end CI/CD platform for your machine learning project, as illustrated below.

 ![cicd](images/cicd_with_bodywork.svg)